RandomPrototypes/RPCameraInterface/README.md

 * Easy formats conversion based on ffmpeg
 * Support on-device recording with preview (only for Android phones currently, but plan to add Raspberry pi, Oak-D,... later)

+### On-device recording
+Some devices have capability to record videos directly.
+This can be useful to reduce the required bandwidth while keeping high-framerate and high-resolution recording.
+Preview can be streamed at low-resolution.
+This currently only includes Android phones, but more will be added later.

 ### License
 Apache 2